 - .MAX IT Maximum number of iterations for solving linear equations, default value is 60. - .MAXITO Maximum number of optimal orbital trial vector microiterations, default value is 5. - .MAXITP Maximum number of iteration for solving eigenvalue equation, default value is 20.

-- .PRINT Print flag for output, default value is 2.
+.PRINT Print flag for output, default value is 2.
 Timer information is printed out if print flag greater than 5.
-Response vectors printed out if print flag greater than 10. - .ROOTS Number of roots (excited states) to converge for each spatial symmetry.
+Response vectors printed out if print flag greater than 10.

-READ (LUCMD,) (NTPCNV(J), J=1,NSYM)
+.ROOTS READ (LUCMD,) (NTMCNV(J), J=1, NSYM)